Recent Posts

 -

 Forgotten history, bizarre tales & facts that seem too strange to be true!
-Host Michael Kent asks listeners to tell him something strange, bizarre or surprising that they've recently learned and he gets to the bottom of it!
+Host Michael Kent dives into strange, bizarre or surprising history and gets to the bottom of each story!
 Every episode ends by playing a gameshow-style quiz game with a celebrity guest.
 Part of the WCBE Podcast Experience.

 BONUS CONTENT on Patreon!